eunchanity/eunchanity.github.io/_posts/2020-07-20-Premier-League-Salary.markdown

 ![Heatmap of Features]({{site.baseurl}}/assets/img/heatmap.png)

 An initial baseline model was created to get a sense of how well the features (player statistics used to predict salary) predicted a player's salary without any tuning.
-Then, the data was run throuhg multiple regression models including linear, polynomial, ridge, and lasso.
+Then, the data was run through multiple regression models including linear, polynomial, ridge, and lasso.

 In the end, the <b>ridge regression model</b> provided the best R<sup>2</sup> test score: